antonum/IRIS-MQTT-IoT-Adapter/example/PassThrough/README.md

 ### Installation

-1) Create default credentials for Java Business Host with _SYSTEM credentials
+- Create default credentials for Java Business Host with _SYSTEM credentials.
+(Interoperability->Configure->Credentials)

-2) Load IRIS-MQTT-Client.jar file (Interoperability->Build->Java Business Host)
+- Create new Production

+- Add Java Gateway Initiator business service

+- Add org.eclipse.paho.client.mqttv3-1.2.0.jar to the Classpath parameter of Java Gateway Initiator

+- Build Java Business host Business Service and Business Operation (Interoperability->Build->Java Business Host) from IRIS-MQTT-Client.jar file.
+Use previosly created credentials and XML as "Format of Incoming Data".
+Everything else - default.

-4) Load all the xml files into IRIS namespace.
+- Load all the xml files from the repo into IRIS namespace.

+- Load XML schemas mqtt_schema.xml and mqtt_schema_plaintext.xml as XML VDoc schemas (Interoperability -> Interoperate -> XML -> XML Schema Structures)

+- For MQTTOut Operation you might need to adjust LogFile in Addidtional Settings.
+File should exist and IRIS should have write access to it.
+(Might need to touch and chmod).
+To be addressed by https://github.com/antonum/IRIS-MQTT-IoT-Adapter/issues/1#issue-436244831

 ### Configuration